vvrvvd/Unity-Simple-Input/README.md

 ## Introduction <a name="introduction"></a>

-**Unity Simple Input**  is a simple wrapper for Unity InputSystem with custom input action set generator and continuous OnPress event implementation.
+**Unity Simple Input**  is a simple wrapper for Unity InputSystem with custom input action set generator and continuous OnPressed event implementation.

 ## Features <a name="features"></a>